Wednesday, 25 May 2011

 Consort : Sri Akilandeswari

-This is one of the pancha bootha sthalangal and called Appu sthalam ( Water ).
-To signifies water is coming from the base of the lingam even during summer.
+This is one of the pancha bootha sthalangal called Appu sthalam (Water).
+To signify water is coming from the base of the lingam even during summer.
 Moolavar is facing west.
-The Iraivan was worshiped by Brahma, Spider, Elephant, Ashtavasukkal, Ambal, Parasarar, Ko Chenkat Chozhan.
-There is a 9 way salaram in front of moolavar and we cannot enter straightly to karuvarai like any other temples, instead we have to enter through side way.
+The Iraivan was worshiped by Brahma, Spider, Elephant, Ashtavasukkal, Ambal, Parasarar, and Ko Chenkat Chozhan.
+There is a 9-way salaram in front of moolavar and we cannot enter straightly to karuvarai like any other temple, instead, we have to enter through the sideway.

 Ambal is in a separate temple facing Iraivan ie east direction.
-Since Ambal worshiped Lord Shiva in this temple, archakar used to do the uchi kala pooja wearing sari.
-Sri Sakkathodukal given by Sri Adhi sankarar is still is being used for Ambal.
+Since Ambal worshiped Lord Shiva in this temple, archakar used to do the uchi kala pooja wearing a sari.
+Sri Sakkathodukal given by Sri Adhi Sankara is still being used for Ambal.

 BRIEF HISTORY OF THE TEMPLE :

-Thiruvanaikoil is a beautiful small urban village at Tiruchirappalli district ('Trichy', 'Thiruchirappalli', 'Tiruchinopoly', 'Tiruchi') in Tamil Nadu of Southern India.
+Thiruvanaikoil is a beautiful small urban village in the Tiruchirappalli district ('Trichy', 'Thiruchirappalli', 'Tiruchinopoly', 'Tiruchi') in Tamil Nadu of Southern India.
 Thiruvanaikoil is also familiarly known as Thiruvanaikoil, Thiruvanaikaval, Thiruvanaikaval, Thiruvanaikaval, Thiruanaikaa.
-Thiruvanaikoil is around 3 Kms away from the heart of Trichy city and adjacent to Srirangam another small historic town and one of the holy places in India.
-Thiruvanaikoil and Srirangam are in the banks of river Cauvery.
-Literally these two places form an island, surrounded by river Cauvery and river Coleroon.
+Thiruvanaikoil is around 3 km away from the heart of Trichy city and adjacent to Srirangam another small historic town and one of the holy places in India.
+Thiruvanaikoil and Srirangam are on the banks of river Cauvery.
+Literally, these two places form an island, surrounded by river Cauvery and river Coleroon.

 This ancient temple dedicated to Shiva (Jambukeswara) and Parvati (Akhilandeswari) is one of the foremost Saivite shrines in Tamil Nadu.
 This large temple celebrates Shiva as Jambukeswara, an embodiment of the element water and is often referred to as Appustalam and is hence one of the Pancha Bhoota Stalams, the other four being Tiruvannamalai (fire), Chidambaram (Space), Kanchipuram (Earth) and Kalahasti (Air) respectively.
 The Sri Jambukeshwara Temple is dedicated to Lord Siva and has five concentric walls and seven gopuras.
 It is built around a Shiva lingam partly submerged in water that comes from a spring in the sanctum sanctorum.
 Non-Hindus are not allowed inside the temple.